AmanKaushik04/fantasy-league/README.md

-# Toptal Assignment - Krishan
+# Fantasy League

-> Simple application where football/soccer fans will create fantasy teams and will be able to sell or buy players.
+> Application where football/soccer fans will create fantasy teams and will be able to sell or buy players.

 ## Prerequisite